 The piano has several less known cousins which are important for us to introduce into the music classroom: the celesta, harpsichord and organ.

-Discuss with students the similarities and differences among keyboard instruments.
+Show and talk about the different aspects and characteristics of the keyboard instruments.
 The keyboard instruments are related to each other in that they are controlled by a similarly laid-out key mechanism.
 Technically, however, they belong to different instrument families according to how they produce sound.

-The harpsichord and the piano are string instruments (chordophones).
+Both the piano and the harpsichord are really stringed instruments.
 The hammers on the piano strike the strings, while the harpsichord mechanism plucks the string.